OffGridBox Releases New Desalination Capabilities to Serve Coastal Communities

 Rolando Villacarlos, a box user in the Philippines expressed, “It is a big help to us because we don’t have a source of drinking water.
 The community is very happy...We promise to take care of it until the next generations.”
 The box helped the community become independent because they no longer had to purchase and transport bottled water from the main island.

 Not only does the box empower communities to become truly self-sufficient, the standard model provides clean water, avoids CO2 emissions by using a renewable source of energy, and is incredibly durable.
 One unit similar to the one installed in the Philippines even survived a category four cyclone in Madagascar, making the durable and compact box resilient during extreme weather events.

 The new and improved desalination model accommodates a variety of purchasing options.
-Estimated costs are between 32,000 USD to 40,000 USD, with producibility ranging from 2,000 to 5,000 liters of purified water daily, and an option to provide additional electricity.
+The price is approximately USD 40,000, with producibility ranging from 2,000 to 5,000 liters of purified water daily, and an option to provide additional electricity.
 For more information or pre-orders feel free to visit https://www.offgridbox.com/.

 OffGridBox is the brainchild of founders Emiliano Cecchini and Davide Bonsignore in 2014.
 They became inspired to create more efficient technical solutions after working on several OXFAM projects in South Africa that took more than 3 weeks to install purified water and clean energy systems.
 Since then, more than 35 boxes have been deployed in 10 countries, serving thousands of people in difficult circumstances.
 Projects range from disaster relief, cooperatively with NGOs, to rural electrification.
 OffGridBox is headquartered in Boston, Massachusetts at Greentown Labs and the company mission is to provide affordable clean water and power in remote areas.
 For more information about OffGridBox, please visit https://www.offgridbox.com.